-By Kelley Small, principal at Standish Executive Search
+By Kelley Small, Advisor at Standish Executive Search

 Many in supervisory roles have experienced those awkward moments when approached by an employee who says, “can I speak with you privately” and then announce that they intend to move on to another company for a variety of reasons.
 While these conversations are inevitable and ultimately unavoidable due to some factors that are out of our hands, there are several ways employers can help improve retention and avoid trying to find a replacement for a valued longer-term employee in the three-week period before their departure.

 While gift cards, branded trinkets and holiday parties are nice gestures, they will ultimately not have an impact on an employee’s decision to stay or leave an organization.
 What has a real, positive impact for many employees is the feeling that they are a valued part of an inclusive team that focuses on respect and engagement.
 This starts on day one on the job.
 Think of the impression left by these two scenarios: